neverendingqs/gh-action-node-update-deps/README.md

           package-manager: yarn                     # defaults to 'npm'
           git-user-email: myemail@example.com       # defaults to '41898282+github-actions[bot]@users.noreply.github.com'
           git-user-name: Test                       # defaults to 'github-actions[bot]'
-          npm-registry-scope: '@thescope'           # ignored if not all `registry-*` configs are set
+          npm-registry-scope: '@thescope'           # ignored if not all `npm-registry-*` configs are set
-          npm-registry-url: 'https://domain/pkgs'   # ignored if not all `registry-*` configs are set
+          npm-registry-url: 'https://domain/pkgs'   # ignored if not all `npm-registry-*` configs are set
           pre-commit-script: npm run build          # defaults to not running anything
           pull-request-labels: test                 # defaults to 'dependencies'
           target-version: minor                     # defaults to 'latest'